List of journalists killed during the Russo-Ukrainian war: Anna Prokofieva

+Antoni Lallican

+The Ukrainian 4th Separate Mechanized Brigade said Lallican was killed in a Russian drone strike near Druzhkivka, Donetsk Oblast, that also seriously injured Ukrainian photojournalist Heorhii Ivanchenko, who is also a member of the Ukrainian Association of Professional Photographers and did freelance work for The Kyiv Independent.

+Ivan Zuev

+RIA Novosti said that Zuev was killed in a drone strike in Zaporizhzhia Oblast that also seriously injured another journalist, Yuri Voitkevich.

+Olena Hramova and Yevhen Karmazin

+Donetsk Oblast governor Vadym Filashkin said that both Hramova and Yevhen Karmazin were killed in a Lancet drone strike on their vehicle in Kramatorsk.
+Freedom TV also said their companion, special correspondent Oleksandr Kolychev, was injured in the attack.

 Civilian journalists killed outside the line of duty or under ambiguous circumstances

 At least six Ukrainian journalists or media workers have been killed during the 2022 Russian invasion of Ukraine while not engaged in news-gathering or under ambiguous circumstances.
 As of 29 April 2022, Shakirov, Dedov, and Girich are not included in the committee to Protect Journalists's list, while Nezhyborets, Zamoysky, and Bal are listed as "motive unconfirmed".

 Dilerbek Shakirov

 Iryna Venediktova, Prosecutor General of Ukraine, said in a Facebook post that Dilerbek Shukurovich Shakirov, a freelance journalist for weekly newspaper Navkolo tebe (Around You) was shot dead on 26 February 2022, in Zelenivka, Kherson Oblast.
 A representative of the Institute of Mass Information confirmed his death; the IMI listed him separate from journalists killed in the line of duty.
 The BBC reported Venediktova's statement but did not independently confirm it.

 Venediktova said that Shakirov was a member of the "House of Hope" charitable organization; the IMI said that he had been a part of Kherson's self-defense forces from 2014 to 2015.
 Venediktova said that Shakirov had been killed by Russian soldiers firing an automatic weapon from a car.